lyckantropen/moonlight_hdr_launcher/README.md

 #### HDTV & HDR monitor owners

-If you have an HDR monitor connected to your PC or an HDMI dongle that supports HDR, you can rely on the `toggle_hdr` option.
+If you have an HDR monitor connected to your PC or a DisplayPort dongle that supports HDR, you can rely on the `toggle_hdr` option.

 This example will use